Sambhunath-Sahoo/LLD/SOLID Principles of OOPS/Notes.md

 ```

 ### Liskov Substitution Principle (LSP):
 This principle states that if a program is using a base class, it should be able to use any of its subclasses without the program knowing it.
-In other words, the ***subclasses should be substitutable for their base class***.
+In other words, the subclasses should be substitutable for their base class. 🔄

 - Bad example
 ```python